 Open the exported PDF document and you'll immediately be able to read, print, and email your saved text messages.
 There is also an export as HTML option if you want to save the text messages to your PC or Mac and view them in your web browser.
 This option also lets you have a separate folder with all the image or video attachments so you can view them separate from the text messages themselves.

-How to add new text messages to existing saved text message history on your PC or Mac
+How do I save newer text messages to the existing text message history already on my PC or Mac?

-If iTunes won't recognize your iPhone or iPad try these tips:
+Five tips if iTunes won't recognize your iPhone or iPad:

 Quit iTunes, restart your computer, and try again.
 Many times restarting will solve the issue.

-Double check that you are running the most recent version of iTunes.
-To check the version simply open iTunes and select "iTunes" from the menu and then "About iTunes" and you will be presented with the version number.
+Make sure you are running the most recent version of iTunes.
+Open iTunes, select "iTunes" from the menu and "About iTunes."
+You will then see the version number.

-Try connecting your iPhone / iPad with a different USB or lightning cable.
+Try connecting your iPhone or iPad with a different USB or lightning cable.
 Also try a different USB port on your PC or Mac.
-This might sound silly however often simply swapping out the iPhone cable or changing USB ports on your computer will enable iTunes to recognize your device.
+Many times simply swapping out the iPhone cable or changing USB ports on your PC will enable iTunes to recognize your device!

-Test your device on another computer that has iTunes and see if the your iPhone shows up.
-If it doesn't, that will help you narrow down if the issues in your computer or your device.
+Test your iPhone on another computer that has iTunes to see if your iPhone appears.
+If it doesn't, that will help you narrow down if the issue is your computer or your iPhone.

-Hopefully you’ve now successfully backed up and saved your text messages to your computer!
+With today's instructions, you've now hopefully backed up and saved your text messages to your computer.
 We recommend putting a reminder on your calendar at least once a month to repeat the process to ensure that all your most recent text / SMS messages and iMessages are exported and you have a safety copy backed up.
-If you have any questions about the tutorial, just drop us a line via our Decipher Tools Support Page and we’ll get back to you.
+If you have any questions about saving and copying text messages to your PC or Mac, just drop us a line via our Decipher Tools Support Page and we’ll get back to you.
 Our offices are in the USA (San Francisco and Phoenix) and respond to everyone!

 You can also read at Decipher TextMessage product testimonials from Facebook users who have used the software to successfully save text messages for their needs.